Have you experienced a knee injury that turned out to be an ACL tear?

 How Is An ACL Tear Diagnosed?

-Consulting a physical therapist will help you evaluate the severity of your injury and begin proper treatment.
+A physical therapist will help you evaluate the severity of your injury and begin proper treatment.

 If you go to an orthopedic surgeon for diagnosis they may perform further tests, such as an MRI.